The 5 Best Gaming Routers of 2026

 0

 The most important factor in a good online gaming experience is low latency.
-Router manufacturers advertise "gaming routers" as delivering massive performance gains, but after a thorough investigation, we found that Wi-Fi itself is the limiting factor, no matter the router.
-One thing has become clear through our testing: no Wi-Fi router can deliver better gaming performance than a wired connection.
-Plugging your gaming device into your router with Ethernet is always the best option.
+Many manufacturers advertise having the "best routers for gaming" capable of delivering massive performance gains over standard routers.
+But after a thorough investigation, we found that Wi-Fi itself is the limiting factor, no matter the device.
+One thing has become clear through our testing: no Wi-Fi router can deliver better latency performance than a wired connection.
+And if you game competitively, you simply cannot rely on Wi-Fi; plugging your device into your router with an Ethernet cable is always the best option.
 That said, running cables throughout your home isn't always easy or realistic, and if your current router is holding your network back, an upgrade can still make sense.

-We've tested over 60 of the most popular Wi-Fi routers on the market, and the recommendations below cut through the marketing and won't magically erase lag.
-Instead, they're excellent all-around routers that offer strong range, fast speeds, a solid selection of wired networking ports, and straightforward firmware.
-They work well for gaming when wired in and handle everything else your home network needs to do.
+That said, some routers handle wireless latency better than others.
+If running cables throughout your home isn't realistic, an upgrade can still offer a meaningful improvement to your gaming experience over Wi-Fi.
+We've tested over 60 of the most popular Wi-Fi routers on the market, and while no router can magically erase lag, our recommendations below cut through the marketing to showcase excellent all-around routers that offer strong range, fast speeds, and a solid selection of networking ports.
+They work well for gaming when wired and handle everything else your home network needs.

 How We Test Routers